IlyaSemenov/django-modelsettings/README.md

 3. Each application may have any number of setting groups, however there is no fancy and complex syntax for that.
 The developer may simply add more `Settings` classes if he decides so.

 4. The settings are lazy and effective.
 The database is not hit until the settings are actually accessed.
-Then it takes exactly one SQL query to fetch all the settings (it uses `select_related` internally), which may be further be optimized by using Django caching framework.
+Then it takes exactly one SQL query to fetch all the settings (it uses `select_related` internally), which may further be optimized by using Django caching framework.
 The system behaves correctly when there is no data in the database (if the settings have never been saved yet, or have been saved partly).

 5. Programmatically, all settings from all application are nicely accessible via a single object.